 Lemonaid Health Limited runs the Boots Online Doctor Service.
 We’re an online healthcare provider.
 In that sense we don’t meet our patients in person.
 We’re a private service and not part of the NHS.

 We’re registered with and regulated by the Care Quality Commission (CQC), the independent healthcare regulator in England, with provider ID 1-10153778719.
 We’re also registered with and regulated by Northern Ireland’s Regulation and Quality Improvement Authority (RQIA) as an Independent Medical Agency providing private doctor services, with registration number 020876.
-Our address as a registered provider with the CQC and RQIA is 7 Bardwell Road, Oxford, OX2 6SU.
-We have a satellite office in London at Tetbury Place, Business Design Center, London N1 0QH.
+Our address as a registered provider with the CQC and RQIA is Tetbury Place, Business Design Center, London N1 0QH.
+(Pending confirmation)

-Our Registered Manager is Ian Van Every.
-Our Chief Medical Officer Dr Christina Hennessey runs our clinical team.
+Our Registered Manager (pending application) and Chief Medical Officer is Dr Christina Hennessey.
 Our clinical team is made up of doctors, pharmacist independent prescribers and nurse prescribers.
 Our clinical team are all based in the UK.

 Our mission is to improve access to great care by providing a convenient private alternative to the NHS for specific areas of primary care that we can manage safely online.
 We also want to help you make informed decisions about which treatments are right for you.